artturimatias/GLAMpipe-docs/pages/01.home/01.terminology/docs.md

 - It is difficult to make manual fixes to data between transformations.

-#### Open Refine

-Open Refine is an execellent tool for cleaning messy data.
-Especially its clustering capabilites are excellent.
-However, making

 #### GLAMpipe

 GLAMpipe is trying to combine the strengths of scripting and spreadsheet editing.